New Bounds on the Size of Binary Codes with Large Minimum Distance: Abstract

 \section{Abstract}

-Let $A(n, d)$ denote the maximum number of codewords in a binary code of length $n$ and minimum Hamming distance $d$.
-Deriving upper and lower bounds on $A(n, d)$ has been a subject for extensive research in coding theory.
-In this paper, we examine upper and lower bounds on $A(n, d)$ in the high-minimum distance regime, in particular, when $d = n/2 - \Theta(\sqrt{n})$.
-We will first provide a lower bound based on a cyclic construction for codes of length $n= 2^m -1$ and show that $A(n, d= n/2 - 2^{c-1}\sqrt{n}) \geq n^c$, where $c$ is an integer with $1 \leq c \leq m/2 - 1$.
-With a Fourier-analytic view of Delsarte’s linear program, novel upper bounds on $A(n, n/2 - \sqrt{n})$ and $A(n, n/2 - 2\,\sqrt{n})$ are obtained, and, to the best of the authors' knowledge, are the first upper bounds scaling polynomially in $n$ for the regime with $d = n/2 - \Theta(\sqrt{n})$.
+Let $A(n, d)$ denote the maximum size of a binary code of length $n$ and minimum Hamming distance $d$.
+Studying $A(n, d)$, including efforts to determine it as well to derive bounds on $A(n, d)$ for large $n$'s, is one of the most fundamental subjects in coding theory.
+In this paper, we explore new lower and upper bounds on $A(n, d)$ in the large-minimum distance regime, in particular, when $d = n/2 - \Omega(\sqrt{n})$.
+We first provide a new construction of cyclic codes, by carefully selecting specific roots in the binary extension field for the check polynomial, with length $n= 2^m -1$, distance $d \geq n/2 - 2^{c-1}\sqrt{n}$, and size $n^{c+1/2}$, for any $m\geq 4$ and any integer $c$ with $0 \leq c \leq m/2 - 1$.
+These code parameters are slightly worse than those of the Delsarte--Goethals (DG) codes that provide the previously known best lower bound in the large-minimum distance regime.
+However, using a similar and extended code construction technique we show a sequence of cyclic codes that improve upon DG codes and provide the best lower bound in a narrower range of the minimum distance $d$, in particular, when $d = n/2 - \Omega(n^{2/3})$.
+Furthermore, by leveraging a Fourier-analytic view of Delsarte’s linear program, upper bounds on $A(n, \ceil{n/2 - \rho\sqrt{n}\,})$ with $\rho\in (0.5, 9.5)$ are obtained that scale polynomially in $n$.
+To the best of authors' knowledge, the upper bound due to Barg and Nogin \cite{barg2006spectral} is the only previously known upper bound that scale polynomially in $n$ in this regime.
+We numerically demonstrate that our upper bound improves upon the Barg-Nogin upper bound in the specified high-minimum distance regime.